forcekirk/BigData210Project/README.md

   - Code:
     - DataDownload.R: Code used to download, unzip and re-sort the SEC data files into their component folders.
 	 - TerminalCommands.txt: Terminal commands used to move directories to the VM and cluster
-	 - FinalProjectScala.scala/html: Scala/Spark commands used to load and filter down the full data
+	 - FinalProjectScala.scala: Scala/Spark commands used to load and filter down the full data
-	 - FinalProjectR.r/html: R commands used to attempt to analyze the data.
+	 - FinalProjectR.r: R commands used to attempt to analyze the data.